- Home

 State Pension to increase

-The State Pension will rise by 4.1% in April 2025, in line with earnings growth.
-This follows a 10.1% increase in April 2023 and an 8.5% increase in April 2024.
+The State Pension will rise by 4.8% in April 2026, in line with earnings growth.
+This follows a 4.1% increase in April 2025 and an 8.5% increase in April 2024.

 The triple lock guarantee means the State Pension increases each year by the highest of September’s inflation figure, earnings growth, or 2.5%.
 Find out more in our article What is the pension triple lock?

 Alice Haine, Personal Finance Analyst at Bestinvest by Evelyn Partners, said: “Making investments more tax efficient by topping up ISAs and pensions will continue to benefit an individual’s overall financial position over the long term, provided that money was not earmarked for more immediate needs.
-While money funnelled into a flexible ISA is still accessible, funds loaded into pension cannot be touched until the individual reaches 55 or 57 from 2028.”
+While money funnelled into a flexible ISA is still accessible, funds loaded into a pension cannot be touched until the individual reaches 55 or 57 from 2028.”

 Pension Credit to increase